GOP Rep. Matt Gaetz tweets cryptic message to Cohen before public testimony

 What questions should Congress ask Michael Cohen?Feb.
 26, 201908:29

+“I don't threaten anybody.
+Michael Cohen threatens people ...
+Michael Cohen is a Ph.D. in threats and intimidation," he added.

-Gaetz, a staunch ally of the president, is not a member of the House Oversight committee and will not be questioning Cohen.
+Gaetz is not a member of the House Oversight Committee and will not question Cohen on Wednesday.

+"I have regular conversations with my colleagues on the witnesses that come before our committees ... he’s a liar through and through," he said.

+Gaetz, a staunch Trump ally, did not expand on whether he has any information regarding Cohen's personal relationships.
+Asked by NBC News how Gaetz knows Cohen has had extramarital affairs, the congressman's chief of staff, Jillian Lane Wyant, reiterated that his "tweet speaks for itself."

 A knowledgeable source about what to expect during Wednesday's hearing said Cohen will provide evidence of Trump's alleged criminal conduct since becoming president and detail his allegations of the president's lies, racism and cheating as a private businessman, NBC News previously reported.